8ta4/say/README.md

 - Wear headphones or earphones when you listen to audio.
 - Living alone could be an option... if you're really serious about clean recordings.
 - And if all else fails... well, there's always divorce.

+> Which mic does this tool use by default?
+(Planned)

+`say` defaults to your built-in microphone.
+It's plug-and-play, no external mic needed.

 > How does the intensity of sound change as the microphone is moved further away?